kyle-annen/romato/README.md

+# Romato - Zomato API Wrapper for Ruby

+A simple api wrapper for Zomato API, all methods coorelate to the API definitions in the Zomato API documentation: https://developers.zomato.com/documentation.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*